Knaledge/openstarbound-server/README.md

 ## Environment Variables

 > [!NOTE]
+> ["Default" values](./scripts/default/defaults) are passed in automatically as outlined below
+>
-> ["Default" values](./scripts/default/defaults) are passed in automatically as outlined below.
-"Required" environment variables will also require a value to be defined.
+> "Required" environment variables will also require a value to be defined

 All environment variables prefixed with `SERVER_` are the available Starbound/OpenStarbound server-configuration values